 Silently, Tyler indicated by gestures which member of the party should attack which targets.
 The robots were security models, and would definitely be equipped with internal communication systems, so if they were given the chance they could raise an alarm in spite of Anje's hacking.

-Tyler raised his left hand as the four prepared themselves, the snapped it down as the signal to attack.
+Tyler raised his left hand as the four prepared themselves, then snapped it down as the signal to attack.
 The Kestrel's shrill scream slashed laser fire into one Informer while Anje's pulse cannon detonated the other one.
 For the second time, Tyler got to see Risa's special fighting skill, as her inner power drove her forward in a plunging claw thrust that inflicted severe damage to a Poleziss.
 She kept right on attacking with ferocious slashes, the laser claws ripping apart the robot's titanium exoframe and shredding the circuitry beneath.

 The last Poleziss, though, was a problem.
 Not because Hale was a bad shot, which he wasn't, but simply due to the lack of power his weapon possessed.
 The soundburst from his sonic gun struck the robot in the back, cracking its armor but not penetrating.
 A second shot gouged its left shoulder, but now it was turning, and probably preparing to alert security control.